 Secret about Two VA Loans at Once

 There's a little known secret about VA loans that even lenders don't know about.
-There's been millions of veterans that have used their entitlement to purchase a home and have since sold the home, thus restoring their entitlement.
-Of those, there's countless ones that don't realize they can use their entitlement again to purchase another home, or even refinance into a VA loan.
+Millions of veterans have used their entitlement to purchase a home and have since sold the home, thus restoring their entitlement.
+Of those, there are countless ones that don't realize they can use their entitlement again to purchase another home, or even refinance into a VA loan.
 In fact, as long as they continue to restore their entitlement, they can continue to get VA loans.

-That's not the secret I'm referring to though, even though many don't know that is the case.
-What so many more don't know, including lenders, is that veterans can have two VA loans at once.
+That's not the secret I'm referring to though.
+What so many don't know, including lenders, is that veterans can have two VA loans at once.
 It's called "2nd Tier Entitlement".
-The main point to keep in mind if you are looking to qualify for a 2nd VA loan while all or a portion of your basic entitlement is being used, is this - Your 2nd VA loan MUST be more than $144,000.
+The main point to keep in mind if you are looking to qualify for a 2nd VA loan at the same time is this - Your 2nd VA loan MUST be more than $144,000.

 How do I calculate 2nd Tier Entitlement?

-You probably want to know how figure the maximum VA loan amount should you have a VA loan already, right?
+You probably want to know how figure the maximum VA loan amount you can borrow if you already have a VA loan, right?

 $484,350 (assuming this is the loan limit for your county) X 25% = $121,087.50 - $36,000 (base entitlement) = $85,087.50 (2nd tier entitlement) + $21,853 (assuming this is the remaining entitlement on your COE) = $106,940.5 X 4 = $427,762.50 (maximum 2nd tier loan amount)

-I actually grabbed that calc from another post to show the example.
-Check out what comes from a reverse calculation.
-I can find out what the actual original loan amount was on the current home:
+Of course, this is just an example.
+Your situation would more than likely be different.
+Once someone knows how to calculate, it's fairly easy.
+In fact, check out what comes from a reverse calculation.
+I can determine what the actual original loan amount was on the current home:

 $36,000 (basic entitlement) - $21,853 (the assumed remaining entitlement) = $14,147 (actual entitlement used) x 4 = $56,588 (the original VA loan amount on the current home).